KlickyMao/emqx-enterprise-docs-en/backends.rst

 6. Backend records the read position of SUB1 and SUB2, next message retrieval starts from this position.

-Ratainment of Client Connection State
+Retainment of Client Connection State
 ---------------------------------------

 EMQ X supports retaining the client's connection state in Redis or DB.